-Section C of Paper-17 of CMA Final Course contains topics related to Consolidated Financial Statements (CFS) and carries 20% weightage.
+Section C of Paper-17 of the CMA Final Course contains topics related to Consolidated Financial Statements (CFS) and carries 20% weightage.

 3. Group Financial Statements

-(a) Concept of a group, Purposes of consolidated financial statements, Consolidation procedures, Minority interest, Goodwill, Treatment Pre-acquisition profit and Post acquisition profit and concept of Fair value at the time of acquisition.
+(a) Concept of a group, Purposes of consolidated financial statements, Consolidation procedures, Minority interest, Goodwill, Treatment Pre-acquisition profit and Post-acquisition profit and concept of Fair value at the time of acquisition.

-(c) Consolidated Income Statement, balance Sheet and Cash Flow Statements for Group of companies.
+(c) Consolidated Income Statement, Balance Sheet and Cash Flow Statements for Group of companies.

 (d) Impact on group financial statements at the point of acquisition